 These supplement peptides can also be used in our bodies to support other proteins.
 Your body utilizes peptides where it needs it most.

 Is there research?

-Research has been conducted and has shown that supplements are beneficial and do support skin and joint health.
+Research has been conducted by the Society of Chemical Industry professionals and has shown that supplements are beneficial and do support skin and joint health.
 However, these studies have been small and more research is needed and is being conducted now since collagen peptide supplementation has become so popular.

 So, is taking a collagen supplement for you?

 Of course, this is entirely up to you.
 Good diet and exercise are always the best way to support our bodies and what we need.

 There are times, though, that we know we are missing a few important pieces to our diets and that is why we add supplements.